icesat2py/icepyx/doc/source/tracking/tracking.rst

 Downloads
 ---------
 Estimating usage of open-source software is a fundamentally difficult task, and "easy" metrics like number of downloads `have the potential to be misleading <https://blog.dask.org/2020/01/14/estimating-users>`_.
-For icepyx, the number of library downloads further cannot completely capture usage because it is likely downloaded once and then used for multiple data download or analysis sessions.

 We are excited by the enthusiastic adoption of icepyx by the ICESat-2 data user community, and despite these limitations in data tracking metrics, we have begun (November 2020) to track user downloads and page views as shown below.